wayneagl/playbook/protocols/drills/git/README.md

 - When we created a rails project (eg. after we run `rails new .`), we always commit the Rails generated files as `Initial commit`

 ## How to practise this drill?
-- Find a project to do that is simple such as [this](https://github.com/futureworkz/rails-test-1)
+- Find a project to do that is simple
 - Setup your own Gitlab repository for this project
 - Start developing on your feature branch
 - Write good commit message when you are committing